Who Cares for the Caregivers?

 This integrated training will equip class leaders to co-lead programs for two target audiences: caregivers of adults with chronic conditions, and caregivers of children with special health and behavioral needs.
 Contact Jane Strommen, NDSU gerontology specialist, for information about the class leader training.

-A grant through the North Dakota Department of Human Services, Division of Aging Services makes it possible to offer classes free of charge to family caregivers and to waive customary registration fees for those interested in becoming trained as class leaders.
+A grant through North Dakota Health and Human Services, Division of Aging Services makes it possible to offer classes free of charge to family caregivers and to waive customary registration fees for those interested in becoming trained as class leaders.

 Sources